 Jill's story begins much earlier.
 A biology major at Dartmouth, Jill was sure she was going to be a doctor.
 She had taken all the required pre-med. classes, had done lots of research to find the best medical schools and landed a great internship at a hospital her junior year.
 That internship caused her to do some reflection.
 She realized that a career in medicine was not for her.
 She wanted to pursue a career that would be challenging, allow her to be creative and work with people, but that was not medicine.

 Alas, what was the resourceful Jill to do?
-Come to Career Services, of course!
-During one of her visits, Jill took a Career Assessment tool (call Career Services for more info.) and among the careers that were compatible with her interests was media planning.
+Come to Center for Professional Development, of course!
+During one of her visits, Jill took a Career Assessment tool (call Center for Professional Development for more info.) and among the careers that were compatible with her interests was media planning.

 Jill relied on skills she had developed and used in her position as music director at the College radio station (organizational, interpersonal, communication skills) and applied them in her pursuit of a career in communications.
 The result?
 She landed a great job with Bates USA, one of the more renowned advertising firms in the US.
 Eight years later, Jill made the switch to interactive media and began working at Modem Media.